The Complete Guide to Trade Mark Oppositions

 6. The IPO will then make their decision usually after around six months, but it can be longer.

 7. Either party may appeal this decision by requesting a written statement of grounds (for an official IPO fee of £230) within 28 days.
 This appeal can either be to an appointed person or the High Court.
 An appointed person is an experienced trade mark practitioner who is appointed by the IPO.
 A decision made by the appointed person cannot be further appealed.
-Appealing to the High Court, on the other hand, may be appealed further to the Court of Appeal, and then potentially again to the Supreme Court.
+Whereas appealing to the High Court can be appealed further to the Court of Appeal, and thereafter the Supreme Court.
 This will all, of course, incur further time and costs.
-The appeal process can be discussed in more detail if needed.

-If you choose to go ahead with an opposition, Briffa will advise and guide you through all these steps.
+If you choose to go ahead with an opposition, our specialist trade mark opposition lawyers can advise and guide you through all these steps.

 What happens if I decide not to file an opposition?